+In this article, we are going to give you the best katsudon recipe.
 In Japanese culture, Katsudon is called soul food, representing a delectable warm dinner that can comfort even the coldest heart.
 A bowl of rice garnished with a deep-fried breaded pork cutlet, egg, veggies, and sauces are known as Katsudon in Japan.
 For Japanese students, eating Katsudon the evening before a big test or school admission exam has now become a contemporary custom.
 Katsu is a synonym for both panko-crumbed meat in the form of deep-fried cutlet and the verb “win” or “conquer.”
 The Katsu can be any meat that you like and the don (donburi) means rice bowl.

 Katsu-don is one of several famous Japanese meals.
 It consistently ranks in the top three favorite donburi dishes (rice with toppings in a bowl).
 Aside from the fact that it’s a good dish, the inexpensive price for the amount of food you get surely entice people.
 The combination of deep-fried cutlet with rice is extremely satisfying.
 Katsu-don is a wonderful dinner for individuals who want to fill their bellies with high-calorie meals.

 Katsudon recipe chicken

 Chicken Katsudon is also a crowd-pleaser, especially among the kids.
 It’s a famous lunchtime meal in Japan, where you may find it on the menus of restaurants, cafés, and eateries across the country.
 You may skip a few stages if you’re using residual chicken katsu, but Katsudon tastes best when the katsu is fried at a temperature higher than you would if you were consuming the katsu alone.